kludda/home_es_sim/README.md

 ```
 Enter `home_es_sim` folder.

-Not neccesary but recommended; set up a virtual environment for python and activate:
+Not neccesary but recommended; set up a [virtual environment for python](https://docs.python.org/3/library/venv.html) and activate (commands are for Windows, if you're un *nix you probably know already):

 ```
 python -m venv .\.venv
 .\.venv\Scripts\activate